Andrew McCabe controversies, from the Trump text scandal to his wife's failed campaign

 “Andy’s 19 years of experience, combined with his vision, judgment and ability to communicate, make him a perfect fit for this job,” Comey said in a statement at the time.

-After President Donald Trump fired Comey, McCabe was acting director of the FBI from May 9, 2017, until Aug.
+After Trump fired Comey, McCabe was acting director of the FBI from May 9, 2017, until Aug.
 2, 2017.
 Trump’s pick to replace Comey, Christopher Wray, was sworn in the same day.

 WHO IS FBI DIRECTOR CHRISTOPHER WRAY?